silaspe/maths/docs/brainstorm.md

 This is obviously true if $a = 0$, but if $a \ne 0$ then we can use our assumption that the ring is cancelable.
 This would mean that $b = 0$ which, together with $a = 0$ being a solution, means that means that if $ab = 0$ then $a = 0$ or $b = 0$.

 Now it's time to finish categorizing rings.
-As you know, if a group has no zero divisors, then it's cancelable.
+As you know, if a ring has no zero divisors, then it's cancelable.
 But if a ring is cancelable and is also commutative, then it's called an integral ring (because it behaves like the integers).
 Also, if something is a division ring, then it should be obvious that there are no zero divisors, because if $ab = 0$ and $a$ and $b$ are both nonzero, then you can just divide by $b$ and then get that $a = 0$.

+So, you know that list I said earlier?
+Well, the integers are an integral ring (like I said earlier), the rational numbers form a field, the real numbers form a field, and the complex numbers form a field.

+#### what's in a ring?

+As I said earlier, zero divisors could be in a ring, but there's actually another thing that's kind of the opposite of a zero divisor: a unit.

+A unit $u$ has a number $u^{-1}$ that is also in the ring where $u u^{-1} = u^{-1} u = 1$.

+Units have the same annoying property as $1$ where they divide everything because $a = u (u^{-1} a)$. you have probably seen units before, you know how in the definition for a prime, it says that a prime if it is is a number that's divisible by $1$ and itself only?
+Well, because the positive integers don't form a ring, inside of the integers you have to also consider that, for example, $5$ is equal to $(-1) (-5)$, or $(-1) (-1) 5$.

+I will continue to talk about primes for the rest of this page (if I end up finishing it), but for now, just know that units are another thing that could be inside of a ring where everything inside a division ring (other than $0$) is one of them.